 Interestingly, for this discussion, the doctrine of divine accommodation also explains the fact that God chooses to use human language at all.
 In Medieval theology it was expressed in the Latin phrase, Scriptura humane loquitor: “theology…stoops to speak the language of ordinary men."

 And it’s important to note that it’s not only in Scripture that we find God accommodating Himself to human beings but, as Young comments, everything from the created order to the incarnation itself is part of God adapting all that He is and could express of Himself to the level of human beings’ capacity to grasp Him.
-She underlines the historical provenance of this understanding: “he Church Fathers recognized that God accommodated the divine word to the human level not only in the incarnation, but also in the human language of the Scriptures, which necessarily used types and symbols to speak of what transcends everything in the created order.”
+She underlines the historical provenance of this understanding: “the Church Fathers recognized that God accommodated the divine word to the human level not only in the incarnation, but also in the human language of the Scriptures, which necessarily used types and symbols to speak of what transcends everything in the created order.”

 I’d like us to look at a few expressions of the theory of divine accommodation from across the faith tradition so that we can explore its relevance to our subject - the spiritual experience of people with profound intellectual disabilities.

-The roots of Christian theology’s use of the theory of accommodation go as far back as the Early Church Fathers - Justin Martyr (c.103– 165),. , Gregory of Nazanius (c.329– 390), Gregory of Nyssa (c.330– 395) and Chrysostom, (c.347– 407) among them.
+The roots of Christian theology’s use of the theory of accommodation go as far back as the Early Church Fathers - Justin Martyr (c.103-165), Origen (c.184–253), Gregory of Nazanius (c.329-390), Gregory of Nyssa (c.330-395) and John Chrysostom, (c.347-407) among them.

 SLIDE TO AUGUSTINE